 Every Friday afternoon, I end my week by making sure everything is filed away and my desk is ready for a productive start on Monday.
 It just takes a few minutes and clearing my desk helps me wrap up the week and be ready for a fresh start next week.

 Clint Refsnyder and I worked toghter at Hexcel back in the 1990’s and I learned this habit from him.
 Every day before he left work, he would make sure his desk was perfectly arranged.
 I mean perfect.
 The stapler was set at a certain place and the post-it notes were stacked just right.
 I used to walk by after he left and move them ever so slightly just to mess with him.
 (Remind me to tell you about the time I changed his auto-correct to spell his name as Cliff every time he wrote Clint.)

-Anyway, I am not into being that organized just for the sake of being organized, but over the years of leading teams I have learned that it takes less energy to keep things in order than it does to put them back in order.
+Anyway, I am not into being that organized just for the sake of being organized, but over the years of leading leaders I have learned that it takes less energy to keep things in order than it does to put them back in order.
 I don’t walk away Friday night looking at my desk and say how pretty it looks, but when I sit down Monday morning, it is a tool ready for me to use without the distractions of where I left off Friday night.
 Your desk is often a representation of how organized your life is, and I have seen how NOT being organized can affect my entire life.